diegomaca/poryect-1/README.md

 3. What is the expected review score for listings without an assigned score, and how reliable is the estimation?

 ## Description of the Data Used
-This project is based on the following datasets from Airbnb Seattle:
+This project is based on the following datasets from Airbnb Seattle in archive.zip:
 - **Listings**: Contains detailed information about Airbnb properties in Seattle, such as price, location, size, and amenities offered.
 - **Calendar**: Provides information about availability and daily prices of Airbnb properties in Seattle.